dmardanbeigi/hdf2wide/README.md

     * BLOCKS_TO_EXPORT : list of blocks to be exported: FS – Fixate-Saccade, SP – smooth pursuit, IMG – picture viewing task, TXT – sentence reading task, DPICAL – dpi calibration targets

     * FIX_DPI_CAL : set to True only if you're dealing with 2014 Apr-May EDQ recordings from Lund University, Humanities Laboratory.
 This fixes a bug with incorrect ROW_INDEX values in DPICAL block

+    * calibrate_dpi : set to True if DPI data should be calibrated.
+If set to False, raw analog values are exported